-The people who provide education and information within the Financial Information Service are not financial planners and do not give or sell advice or investment products.
+Services Australia’s ACSOs and FIS officers are not financial planners and do not give or sell advice or investment products.

-The Australian Securities and Investments Commission’s MoneySmart website has tips and tools to help you manage your money.
-From retirement planning and reverse mortgages to budgeting tools and credit card calculators, MoneySmart is a one-stop-shop to get fast answers to your money questions.
-Here are some key pages to search for on the website:
+The Australian Securities and Investments Commission’s MoneySmart website provides information, hints, tips and tools to help you manage your money.
+It’s a one-stop-shop to get fast answers to your money questions.
+Apart from information and seminars, it offers financial calculators and resources to help you:

 Financial advisers can help with retirement planning, wealth management, savings planning, superannuation, and portfolio administration.
 They can also give advice on managed funds and other financial products.

 It’s important to choose the right financial adviser for your situation.
 The MoneySmart website has information on how to choose the best financial adviser for your needs.

 If you’re having money problems, you can get help from a free and confidential financial counsellor.
 A financial counsellor can help you:

 - negotiate with your creditors if you have debts

 Community organisations are funded to provide these services across Australia.
 Find a financial counsellor near you using the MoneySmart website.